 And now your text should look like this:

-Not too bad, huh? :D At this stage we’re pretty much finished, but I took it a tiny bit further and added a few extra things.
+Not too bad, huh?
+At this stage we’re pretty much finished, but I took it a tiny bit further and added a few extra things.

 Let’s finish up.
 Start by duplicating your text layer (right-click in layer’s palette, click Duplicate Layer…), and after duplicating rotate it slightly in Transform Mode.
 (CTRL+T)